HazelSparks/ZelSystem/doc/Subsystem Specifications/Language Specifications.md

 - ver, short for verbatim, returns whatever it is passed without evaluation
 - lambda, substitutes arbitrary values into specific places
 - cond, branches execution based on a boolean value
-- devar, defines a variable with a value
+- define, defines a variable with a list or an atom
-- defun, defines a function with a value containing lambda
 - eq?, returns true if the two values are equal

 #### Function Execution Syntax